aws/aws-sam-cli/designs/resource_metadata_overriding.md

 Success criteria for the change
 -------------------------------

-* Ability to invoke functions locally that was defined in AWS Cloud Development Kit (CDK).
+* Ability to invoke functions locally that contain Metadata on a Resource
 * Process a template with CDK Metadata on a resource.

 Out-of-Scope
 ------------

 * A command that will generate the template from the framework.
-* Handling multiple stacks.
-* Support for frameworks other than CDK.

 User Experience Walkthrough
 ---------------------------

+CDK is a framework that appends this Metadata to Resources within a template and will use this as an example.

 ### Customer using CDK